Guide: Understanding, preventing and treating an irritated vulva

 Feminine hygiene products

-The female intimate area has a delicate microbial balance , and douching can disrupt this balance by eliminating bacteria that are beneficial to us.
-Sprays and wipes, although marketed as hygiene products, may contain chemicals and fragrances that irritate or dry out the sensitive skin of the vulva.
-Choose gentle and above all natural products.
-A small wash with clean water is more recommended.
+The female intimate area has a delicate microbial balance , and douching can disrupt this balance by eliminating beneficial bacteria.
+Sprays and wipes, although marketed as hygiene products, can contain chemicals and fragrances that irritate or dry out the sensitive skin of the vulva.
+Choose gentle and, above all, natural products.
+A quick wash with clean water is recommended.

 Soaps and shower gels

-These products, particularly those that are perfumed or contain aggressive agents, can alter the natural pH of the vulva and therefore cause irritation or itching by destabilizing the balance of the vaginal flora.
+These products, especially those that are perfumed or contain harsh agents, can alter the natural pH of the vulva and therefore cause irritation or itching by destabilizing the balance of the vaginal flora.
 It is recommended to use gentle, unscented cleansers for the intimate area.

-Chemical residue left on clothes by some detergents or fabric softeners can come into contact with the vulva and cause irritation.
-For particularly sensitive people, we advise you to choose hypoallergenic or natural detergents and to rinse the underwear thoroughly.
+Chemical residues left on clothing by certain detergents or fabric softeners can come into contact with the vulva and cause irritation.
+For those who are particularly sensitive, we recommend choosing hypoallergenic or natural detergents and rinsing underwear thoroughly.

 Intimate perfumes and deodorants

-Although they are becoming rarer in our uses (fortunately), they are nevertheless designed for the intimate area and may contain chemical substances and perfumes which are not suitable for the delicate skin of the vulva .
-Their regular use can also cause dryness, itching and irritation.
-Avoid if you want a healthy vulva!
+Although they are becoming less common in our daily lives (thankfully), they are designed for the intimate area and may contain chemicals and perfumes that are not suitable for the delicate skin of the vulva .
+Using them regularly can also cause dryness, itching and irritation.
+Avoid them if you want a healthy vulva!

 5. Allergic reactions: